sUNC-Utilities/docs.sunc.su/docs/Environment/getgc.md

 # `getgc`

 `#!luau getgc` returns a list of **non-dead garbage-collectable values**.
-These include functions, userdata, and optionally tables.
+These include functions, userdatas, and optionally tables.

 ```luau
 function getgc(includeTables: boolean?): { { any } | (...any) -> (...any) | userdata }